-While selecting a workload to migrate, start preparing on the GCP side.
+While selecting a workload to migrate, start preparing on the Google Cloud side.

-Set up the GCP organization, projects, and policies that you need in order to prepare your cloud environment for its first deployments.
+Set up the Google Cloud organization, projects, and policies that you need in order to prepare your cloud environment for its first deployments.

-Implement the network topology and establish the necessary connectivity between GCP and your private computing environments.
+Implement the network topology and establish the necessary connectivity between Google Cloud and your private computing environments.